Miragon/miranum-docs/docs/components/components-overview.md

 You will be able to find more information about the concepts of these tools and how you can utilize them by clicking on the referenced documentation pages.

+## What Miranum solves for you
+* **One IDE for everything!** With our Visual Studio Code plugins you no longer need to access an external modeler.
+Edit, manage and access all artifacts for your process application in one place.
+* Miranum-Connect enables you to create **reusable integrations** without getting locked into any vendor environments.
+We want to rely on **pro-code** instead of low-code, enabling you to build a sustainable and clean architecture.
+* By being **technology neutral** you are set up for success when migrating to a newer version of your infrastructure components.

+We want you to  become truly digital by making every organization digitally self-sufficient.
+We automate critical business processes at speed, relying on open technologies.
+At the same time, it is important to us to create flexibility for future adjustments and to customize the solution for our customers.
+This is what we stand for with our products.

 ![Miranum Logo](../../static/img/logo_blau.png)